For IT administrators - get Minecraft: Education Edition

 Minecraft: Education Edition will not install if there are updates pending for other apps on the PC.
-Before installing Minecraft, check to see if there are pending updates for Windows Store apps.
+Before installing Minecraft, check to see if there are pending updates for Microsoft Store apps.

 To check for app updates

-- Start Windows Store app on the PC (click Start, and type Store).
+- Start Microsoft Store app on the PC (click Start, and type Store).

 Click the account button, and then click Downloads and updates.